prit-hvi/osi-can-groupc/Activity 2(High fidelity Design Exploration)/readme.md

 This is a group of different files and documents used in achieveing the HFP(High fidelity protoype) project outcome and insights

 The files present in this sub repositories listed below are:
-.A folder containing our high fidelity prototype design pdf format and fig.
+.A folder containing our high fidelity desktop prototype design pdf format and fig.

 .
 The sub repository also includes our projects inisghts document used in designing the High fidelity protoype

 .
+A folder containing our high fidelity mobile design prototype pdf format and fig.

 .
 A jpeg version of our usability questionaire